renchris/hive-frontend-takehome/README.md

-# Getting Started with Create React App
+# Getting Started with the Hive Challenge Demo 🐝

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) ⚛️

-## Available Scripts
+## Available Scripts 📝

-In the project directory, you can run:
+To run this project directory, please run:

-### `yarn start`
+### `yarn start` 🧶

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.